alieu93/ConnectFourCodingChallenge/README.md

 This was originally an onsite coding challenge from The Jonah Group, with a time limit of 1 hour and only to be done from a laptop on Eclipse without internet access.

-After my attempt, I wished to do the program again in my spare with a complete implementation to what they specified.
+After my attempt, I wished to do the program again in my spare time with a complete implementation to what they specified.

 The rules of the game is standard Connect Four, you place down a piece in an attempt to get four in a sequence, whether they be in a row, column or diagonal while attempting to stop the other player from doing so.

+This coding challenge is presumbly a demonstration of the proper use of data structures, algorithms and architecture.

 The specifications of the program:
 - Takes inputs for the amount of rows and columns and the appropriate checks to ensure they are valid and to notify the user if they aren't.